7 deliciously healthy desserts to satisfy your sweet tooth

 Classic lemon meringue tarts, sitting on a buttery crust filled with sugar, tend to be on the monster end of the calorie chart.
 Luckily, this lighter recipe from Wake The Wolves can satisfy the biggest sweet tooth without the guilt.
 Replacing a big portion of sugar with honey and coconut sugar and swapping flour for chia seeds to thicken the filling, these simple changes are all you need to make to lessen the calorie-load.
 Whip them up in individual jars as a chic dessert for dinner guests with intolerances - they’re dairy free and gluten free, too.

 The Italians know how to do desserts.
 ‘Castagnaccio’, a naturally gluten free Tuscan cake made from chestnuts and raisins, bursts with unique aromas thanks to the fresh rosemary it’s infused with.
-Hemsley y Hemsley’s version is also vegan, free of refined sugar and effortlessly healthy.
+Hemsley and Hemsley’s version is also vegan, free of refined sugar and effortlessly healthy.
 The sisters use maple syrup to sweeten the cake and serve with a drizzle of raw honey for a deliciously nutritious finish.

 Chocolate and hazelnut avocado mousse